kotlin-graphics/imgui/README.md

 ### Status:

+90% ported

-90% ported, text inputs handling and few other small things
+Weak/bugged: text inputs handling and few other small things Not yet implemented, foreign languages
+Not yet tested, other fonts

 To check what has been already ported and working, simply run one of the tests in Kotlin: